What Are The DUI Penalties In Indiana?

 Potential Penalties For DUI And Related Offenses

-Our DUI defense practice is devoted to fighting the charges, not merely pleading you guilty.
-In more than a decade of practice, trial lawyer Todd Sallee has defended clients in every scenario:
+Our DUI defense practice is devoted to fighting the charges, not merely pleading guilty.
+In more than a decade of practice, trial lawyer Sallee Law, LLC, has defended clients in every scenario:

 We Provide A True DUI Defense